-• Each tab within the Dashboard has a Generate Report button.
-Click this button to produce a multipage PDF report that includes each widget that currently displays a populated graph.
+• Each tab within the Dashboard has a Download Report button.
+Click this button to create and download a multi-page PDF report that includes each widget that currently displays a populated graph.

 Note: This report does not include tabular widgets or mixed-format widgets that currently display tabular information.